CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

     {{<figure src="/images/netq/lcm-upgrade-switches-preview-single-roll-320.png" width="700" caption="All roles the same">}}

-<div style="padding-left: 18px;">When some of your switches have roles assigned, any switches without roles are upgraded last and are grouped under the label *Stage1*.</div>
+<div style="padding-left: 18px;">When some of your switches have roles assigned, any switches without roles get upgraded last and get grouped under the label <em>Stage1</em>.</div>

     {{<figure src="/images/netq/lcm-upgrade-switches-preview-job-someroles-310.png" width="700" caption="Some roles assigned">}}